 Picture Cards feature illustrations that represent keywords, which are used to remind children of specific letter sounds.
 Within the Picture Deck only, any cards that contain the same letter or letter cluster should always remain together.
 Some of these cards must also be shown in a particular sequence.
 Required sequences are indicated in the lessons and on the cards themselves.
-The cards affected are listed below.
+Note the cards affected, as outlined in the following table.